 The vendor management process begins by selecting the right vendor for the right reasons.
 The vendor selection process can be a very complicated and emotional undertaking if you don't know how to approach it from the very start.
 You will need to analyze your business requirements, search for prospective vendors, lead the team in selecting the winning vendor and successfully negotiate a contract while avoiding contract negotiation mistakes.

 Once you start to look at individual vendors, be careful that you don't get blinded by the "glitz and sizzle."
 Depending upon the size of the possible contract, they will pull out all the stops to get your business.
-This may include a barrage of overzealous salespeople and "consultants."
+This may include a barrage of increased customer salespeople and "consultants."
 Just because they send a lot of people in the beginning, doesn't mean they will be there after the contract is signed.

 As you begin your vendor search, ask some questions that will help you eliminate the more obvious misfits.
 For example, Is the proposed material, service or outsourcing project within the vendor's area of expertise.

 Be wary of restrictive or exclusive relationships.
 For example, limitations with other vendors or with future customers.
 Also, contracts that have severe penalties for seemingly small incidents should be avoided.
 If the vendor asks for an extremely long-term contract, you should ask for a shorter term with a renewal option.